austinsoren/ObjectiveDeckBuilder/README.md

 A database-free static web application for building and playing Batman Miniature Game Objective decks, browsing recovered Third Edition character cards, and searching the BMG3 Compendium v1.4.

-## GitHub Pages deployment

-This build deliberately keeps all artwork outside `index.html`.
-No individual file is close to GitHub's 25 MB browser-upload limit.

-1. Create or open a GitHub repository.
-2. Add the **contents** of this folder to the repository root.
-Do not upload the release ZIP itself.
-3. Commit and push with GitHub Desktop or Git.
-The repository contains many small image files, so this is more reliable than uploading through the browser one batch at a time.
-4. In GitHub, open **Settings → Pages**.
-5. Under **Build and deployment**, choose **Deploy from a branch**, then select the repository's main branch and `/ (root)`.
-6. Open the Pages URL after deployment finishes.

-The included `.nojekyll` file tells GitHub Pages to serve the asset folders as ordinary static files.

-## Run locally

-- Double-click `index.html`; or
-- Run `START_SERVER.bat` on Windows; or
-- Run `./START_SERVER.sh` on macOS/Linux.

-There is no server-side code, database, package installation, or build step.

 ## File layout

 - `index.html` — application markup only.